bulwark-crypto/Bulwark/doc/init.md

 Copy bulwarkd.init to /etc/init.d/bulwarkd.
 Test by running "service bulwarkd start".

-Using this script, you can adjust the path and flags to the bulwarkd program by setting the BulwarkD and FLAGS environment variables in the file /etc/sysconfig/bulwarkd.
+Using this script, you can adjust the path and flags to the bulwarkd program by setting the BULWARKD and FLAGS environment variables in the file /etc/sysconfig/bulwarkd.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn